Special Aspects of Insurance Economics

 If you have any questions, please contact

-In this seminar, we are going to focus on some topics in life and pension insurance.
-We are specifically dealing with different types of risk inherent in a life insurance contract and optimal retirement products.
-The seminar is based on scientific papers that summarize recent results in this area.
+In this seminar, we are going to focus on some topics in actuarial science, including insurance pricing, insurance products and risk management.
+We are specifically dealing with prevention decisions, tontines, and topics related to sustainability-lined bonds, risk attitudes and usage-based insurance.
+The seminar is based on scientific papers that summarize recent results in this area

 The seminar is suitable for Master students in Wirtschaftsmathematik, Wirtschaftswissenschaften or Finance.
-Previous knowledge in Personenversicherungsmathematik, Insurance Economics and Finanzmathematik 1 are helpful.
+Previous knowledge in Life-, Health-, and Pension-Mathematics, Insurance Economics and Financial Mathematics are helpful.

 Typically, seminar papers are distributed to a group of 2 students.